 Top 15 fighters to come through FCC

-In the nine year life of Full Contact Contender has had its fair share of incredible fights and viral moments, along with helping showcase some of the best fighters to grace the UK shores then, now and certainly the prospects of the future.
-It’s hard to narrow down just how many talented athletes we have given cage time to, however we have managed to create a list of the top fifteen fighters that have set foot in the FCC battleground
+In the nine-year life of Full Contact Contender has had its fair share of incredible fights and viral moments, Along with helping showcase some of the best fighters to grace the UK shores then, now and certainly the prospects of the future.
+It’s hard to narrow down just how many talented athletes we have given cage time to, however, we have managed to create a list of the top fifteen fighters that have set foot in the FCC battleground

 15) Aaron Aby

 If you aren’t aware of Aaron Aby’s fight career and life story, it continues to be one of the most amazing tales in UK MMA history.
-A cystic fibrosis and cancer survivor, Aby went unbeaten at amateur and had infamous battles along the way with UK standouts such Scott Gregory and Mick Gerrard before progressing to the professional level, taking on names such as Andy Young, Coner Hignett and Danny Missin.
+A cystic fibrosis and cancer survivor, Aby went unbeaten at amateur and had infamous battles along the way with UK standouts such as Scott Gregory and Mick Gerrard before progressing to the professional level, taking on names such as Andy Young, Coner Hignett and Danny Missin.

 Aby now boasts a professional record of 11-3 and continues to raise awareness for Cystic Fibrosis with his #FightingToBreathe campaign.

 Tim Wilde may refer to himself as ‘The Experiment,’ but as far as we’re concerned, he’s been a pretty successful one in his career thus far, boasting a 13-4 record while holding not one but two FCC titles during his time with our promotion.

 His surname of Wilde is very fitting of the man, with his free-spirited manner to take risks inside the cage in order to catch his opponent off-guard and keep them guessing.
 With wins over FCC alumni Charlie Leary, Martin Delaney and Ian Williams taking him to fight on the national and European stages, Tim’s resume speaks volumes of his ability and the excitement that he brings with each and every performance.